2. How do we program your PLCs?How do we program your PLCs?

 We also have created some libraries to interact more easily with our PLCs.
 Get all the information in the following post:

-How can we use the TCP/IP protocol with your products?
+How can we use the TPC/IP protocol with your products?

 We actually have a post that explains how to create a TCP client on Arduino Based PLC.

 Where can I find help to start programming I/OS and communication protocols?

 That's what our help pages are for, where you'll find how to configure and program each family of PLCs.

 Which is the electrical consumption of our PLCs?

 All the maximum consumptions of our PLCs are shown in all the user guides of each product.
 However, the standard consumption of our products is about 30VAC.